 It has always proved impossible to guarantee that planes and parts sold to Iran will be for “exclusively civil aviation end-use.”
 Even during the height of the JCPOA, at a June 2016 press briefing, former State Department Spokesman John Kirby was unwilling or unable to confirm that Iran Air had taken any action to merit the lifting of sanctions against it or that it was no longer engaged in sanctionable activities.

-Iran Air’s aircraft buying spree raises red flags that it is not the final destination for all the aircraft it is seeking to acquire.
+Iran Air’s attempted aircraft buying spree raises obvious red flags that it is not the final buyer for all the aircraft it is seeking to acquire.
 Tehran is reportedly seeking to purchase 500 civilian airliners over the next decade, a massive expansion considering that Iran Air and its subsidiary currently operate around 50 aircraft.
-With no clear need for the number of planes it is seeking, there is a high likelihood that some of the planes delivered will be resold or transferred to the Iranian air force, or to other Iranian air carriers still under sanctions such as Mahan Air and Pouya Air (formerly Yas Air, a long sanctioned airline operated by the IRGC and its Pars Aviation Company).
+With no clear need for the number of planes it is seeking, there is a high likelihood that some of the planes delivered will be resold or transferred to the Iranian air force, or other Iranian air carriers still under sanctions such as Mahan Air and Pouya Air (formerly Yas Air, a long sanctioned airline operated by the IRGC and its Pars Aviation Company).

 Iran’s civil aviation industry is a clearly complicit partner in ballistic missile proliferation, terrorism, and human rights abuses.
 The hazards of conducting business with the sanction-designated Iran Air and other Iranian civil airlines, implicated in the provision of material support to the terrorism and human rights abuses of the IRGC-Quds Force, Hezbollah, and Assad, far outweigh any theoretical benefit of commercial engagement in the Iranian civil aviation market.